nickdoth/7480Report/README.md

 ### Toolbar in ListGroup

 A toolbar was added on the bottom of each property card in the property list.
-Each toolbar has some buttons to provide express access to some fequently used functionalities such as update and delete properties.
+Each toolbar has some buttons to provide express access to some fequently used functionalities such as update & delete properties and declare & cancel interest.

 Since Bootstrap does not support putting two or more `list-group-items` into one single line, we implement this feature.